friteuseb/semantic_suggestion/README.md

 - `recursive`: The search depth in the page tree (0 = only direct children)
 - `excludePages`: Comma-separated list of page UIDs to exclude from analysis and suggestions
 - `recencyWeight`: Weight of recency in similarity calculation (0-1)
+- `recencyWindow`: Number of days to consider for recency calculations (default: 30)
+- `minRecencyDifference`: Minimum difference in days to apply recency boost (default: 1)
+- `recencyDecayFactor`: Factor for logarithmic decay of recency importance (0.1 to 1.0, default: 0.5)

 </details>

 ### The Weight of Recency in Similarity Calculation (0-1)